elvah-hub/charge-sdk-ios/README.md

 ## Compatibility

 You can integrate the SDK into projects that support iOS 15 and above.
-However, the `CampaignBanner` view requires an iOS 16 (or newer) runtime to function.
+However, the `ChargeBanner` view requires an iOS 16 (or newer) runtime to function.

 On devices running iOS 15, the banner will simply not be displayed.
 There’s no need to perform runtime checks yourself — the SDK automatically ensures that the banner is only shown when the runtime supports it.

-You can safely include `CampaignSource` and `CampaignBanner` in your view hierarchy without additional conditionals.
+You can safely include `ChargeBannerSource` and `ChargeBanner` in your view hierarchy without additional conditionals.
 The SDK handles platform availability behind the scenes.

 ## Examples